Adela cuprella: Description

 Adults are active by day and are on wing from mid April to early May, flying around willows.

 Life cycle

 The moths are univoltine (i.e. one generation a year) and visit the flowers of sallows, usually high up.
 In some years, they can be numerous and in other years, scarce or absent.
 The females lay their eggs on the catkins of sallows.
-On hatching, the larvae drop to the ground and feed on dead leaf litter from a flat, portable case built from leaf fragments.
 The case is an elongate-oval shape with each half made of several, roughly crescentic pieces of dead sallow leaves.
 The larvae feed from May onwards and can overwinter two or three times.
 Pupation takes place within the case in March.

 Distribution

 It is found in most of Europe, except Portugal, Slovenia and most of the Balkan Peninsula.